Leprechaun economics: Irish economy

 Since July 2016, leprechaun economics has become used by economists in relation to caveats and concerns regarding Irish economic data.

 In March 2018, the first paper was published in an established international economic journal - in this case, the New Political Economy - with leprechaun economics in its title: "Celtic Phoenix or Leprechaun Economics?
 The Politics of an FDI-led Growth Model in Europe".
 By September 2018, the term leprechaun economics had been used 83 times during debates in the Irish Dáil Éireann.

 In September 2019, former Northern Ireland minister Nelson McCausland, criticised Ireland's reliance on tax-driven schemes for economic growth, which he referred to as Leprechaun economics, in an opinion piece for The Belfast Telegraph titled: "Northern Ireland will prosper once it’s rid of the EU... not by being tied to 'economics of the leprechaun'".

 Wider use

-Since July 2016, leprechaun economics has also been used many times (including by Krugman himself), to refer to distorted or unsound economic data outside of Ireland, including by:
+Since July 2016, leprechaun economics has also been used many times (including by Krugman himself), to refer to distorted or unsound economic data outside Ireland, including by:

 In January 2020, Krugman noted in the New York Times the more general application of the term, saying: "Now, I've coined a few economic phrases I'm proud of: "leprechaun economics" for the distortion of statistics caused by multinational corporations in search of tax havens, ..."; and followed with tweet saying: "You know what's really gratifying as a commentator?
 When a phrase you coined (leprechaun economics) is widely used without attribution.
 No, really — it means you've changed the discourse".